 Frank holds a medical degree with honors from University of West Indies; Oxford University Rhodes Scholar M.A. degree in physiology.
 After internal medicine residency at Mayo Clinic, he obtained the Ph.D. degree in biochemistry at University of Minnesota/Mayo Graduate School.

 Mr. Cleland is co-founder and principal at Roadmap Capital, and Portfolio Manager of the Roadmap Innovation Funds.
 Mr. Cleland has a Bachelor of Arts (Honours, 1992/97) from Harvard University and earned his CFA designation in 2001.
 He was founding portfolio manager at Northern Rivers Capital Management (“Northern Rivers”), where he managed the Northern Rivers Innovation Fund from May of 2001 until Northern Rivers was acquired by BluMont Capital in February of 2010.
 He co-founded Roadmap Capital Inc. in the summer of 2013.
-Roadmap and its investors have now invested more than $120M in VC-stage tech companies.
-Sectors include semiconductors, material sciences, and medical devices.
-Mr. Cleland is now a member of the Board of Directors of Ubilite Inc and Perimeter Medical Imaging, and is an observer on the Board of Peraso Technologies and MMB Networks.
+Roadmap and its investors have now invested more than $145M in VC-stage tech companies.
+Sectors include semiconductors, cybersecurity, material sciences, and medical devices.
+Mr. Cleland is now a member of the Board of Directors of Ubilite Inc, Perimeter Medical Imaging, MMB and Corsa Security, and is an observer on the Board of Peraso Technologies.
 Prior to Northern Rivers, Mr. Cleland also held various roles at Midland Walwyn Capital and Interward Capital Corporation.